Frequently Asked Questions:

 Usually a referral is not needed from an MD but it does depend on your insurance plan.
 A good way to know is to contact your insurance provider directly and ask them if a referral is necessary.

 Where are you located?

-We are conveniently located in Hampstead, NH at intersection of Rt.
+We are conveniently located in Hampstead, NH near the intersection of Rt.
 111 and 121.
 Our building is directly next to the Hampstead Public Library.
 Please see contact page for more information.